alisaifee/coredis/docs/source/index.rst

 - ``One of`` arguments accepting pure tokens are collapsed and accept a :class:`~coredis.PureToken`
 - Responses are mapped as closely from redis <-> python types as possible.

-For higher level concepts such as :ref:`api_reference:pipelines`, :ref:`api_reference:scripting` and :ref:`api_reference:pubsub` abstractions are provided to simplify interaction requires pre-defined sequencing of redis commands (see :ref:`api:command wrappers`).
-For details see :ref:`api_reference:api reference`
+For higher level concepts such as :ref:`handbook/pipelines:pipelines`, :ref:`handbook/scripting:lua scripts`, :ref:`handbook/pubsub:pubsub` abstractions are provided to simplify interaction requires pre-defined sequencing of redis commands (see :ref:`api:command wrappers`) and the :ref:`handbook/index:handbook`.

 The redis command API does **NOT** mirror :pypi:`redis`.
 For details about the high level differences refer to :ref:`history:divergence from aredis & redis-py`